asteroid-lang/asteroid/Asteroid User Guide.md

 -- Access an element in the nested structure. println(b @1 @1).
 ```
-Unlike `lists`, `tuples` are immutable.
+Unlike lists, tuples are immutable.
 This means that their contents cannot be changed once they have been declared.
 Should we want to change the contents of an already declared tuple, we would need to abandon the original and declare a new `tuple`.
 The following code block demonstrates this,
 ```
 load system "io".
 -- build a tuple